Open Data Hub logo

 Prerequisites

-• If you are using specialized Open Data Hub groups, you are part of the administrator group (for example, odh-admins).
-If you are not using specialized groups, you are part of the OpenShift Container Platform administrator group.
+• If you are using Open Data Hub groups, you are part of the administrator group (for example, {oai-admin-group}).
+If you are not using groups, you have OpenShift cluster-admin privileges.

-• You have launched the Jupyter application, as described in Launching Jupyter and starting a notebook server.
+• You have launched the Jupyter application, as described in Starting a Jupyter notebook server.

 • The notebook server that you want to stop is running.